 Special Consideration for Impaired Performance or Missed Examination

-If, for reasons beyond your control, you miss an examination or your performance during an examination has been seriously impaired, you may apply for Special Consideration through the Student Centre.
+For reasons beyond your control, if you miss an examination or your performance during an examination has been seriously impaired, you may apply for Special Consideration through your MyWaikato Results Tab.
 You must consult a registered medical or dental practitioner, midwife, psychologist or counsellor as soon as possible, but within five working days of each examination affected.
-You must hand in your application within 72 hours of the examination(s) affected.
-Special consideration forms can be downloaded from here .
+You must submit your application within five working days of the examination(s) affected.

-If, because of exceptional circumstances beyond your control, you cannot sit your examinations at the scheduled time or place, you may apply to sit your examination at another time or location.
+Due to exceptional circumstances beyond your control, you cannot sit your examinations at the scheduled time or place, you may apply to sit your examination at another time or location.
 You should not make any arrangements until your application is approved.
 There is a $50 administration fee and if your application is approved, you will be responsible for all costs related to sitting and arranging the examination.
-Please complete the OOTOL application form by May 31st if you require special arrangements.
+Please complete the OOTOL application form by 26 May 2023 if you require special arrangements.

-If you have a permanent learning or physical disability, you may apply for Special Arrangements for examinations.
+If you have a permanent learning or physical disability, you may apply for Accessibility Arrangements for examinations.
 You must provide a completed Needs Assessment Form completed by a registered medical practitioner or clinical psychologist regarding your disability.
 If you are requiring Accessibility Services (formerly Disability Support Services) please make contact with the service.